-

 - Type:

-Updated to reflect an employee's entitlement to neonatal care leave for babies born on or after 6 April 2025.
+Updated to reflect the new right for employees to take neonatal care leave and pay for babies born on or after 6 April 2025.